Neat Client? Fast-track the opening of your account with Statrys See how

 5. Monese

-Monese mainly provides accounts in these two currencies – GBP/EUR.
-For now, it is only available for European citizens.
+As of today, Monese only provides multi-currency accounts in these three currencies – GBP/EUR/RON, and available to European citizens.

 Pros: